Ode to roads and waterways

 The sculpture, Element Water (1994), next to the freeway A7 near the city of Wognum in the Netherlands, is one of the first monumental sculptures in which glass was used.
 Three glass teardrop forms were attached to a stainless steel construction made of pipes in the shape of an undulating form.
 The sculpture expresses the element water and symbolizes the eternal movement of the land towards the water.
 It also indicates the fusion of three communities.

 Stainless steel and glass.
 550 x 1300 centimeter

 Prinsenhof, Municipality Leidschendam – 1990

-Isn´t the crown not as old as mankind itself?
+Is the crown not as old as mankind itself?
 Seven pointed elements.
-The number seven is our rhythm of life.
-On the inside the supporting pillars are Royal blue, illuminated by three spotlights.
-Via these light beams the statue is visionary extended.
+Number seven is the rhythm of our life.
+The supporting pillars are internally Royal blue, illuminated from the inside by three spotlights.
+These light beams visually extend the statue.

 Municipality Amsterdam – 1983

 Arches in relation to the architecture of the school.
 Highlighting the entrances.
-Two interrupted arches, which derive from the rounded lines of the pavements.
-The angular lines are playing with the roof and windows.
+Two interrupted arches, which are derived from the rounded lines of the sidewalk.
+The angular lines creating a visual play with the roof and windows.